 Promoting Professional Development and Best Practice in EE

 T’Noya Thompson Being born and raised in the Bahamas fostered a deep connection to the ocean that inspired a career path at an early age for T’Noya.
 She began her career at Moody Gardens in the Animal Care Department, where she served several roles including, connecting with communities in various capacities for twelve years.
 After Moody Gardens, she worked at Galveston Bay Foundation for two and a half years as the Advocacy Programs Manager.
 There she educated and encouraged action to improve the overall health of Galveston Bay, Texas’ largest estuary.
 T’Noya joined NAAEE as the EE Specialist in 2019 and then became the Manager of Research, Evaluation, and eeBLUE at NAAEE.
 She works with various partners on eeBLUE, eeWORKS, eeRESEARCH, and developing eeVAL, an evaluation portal with Duke University.
 Currently, T’Noya serves as a consultant for NAAEE.

 T’Noya holds a B.S. in Marine Biology from Texas A&M University at Galveston and an M.A. in Biology from Miami University through Project Dragonfly’s Global Field Program.
 This August, she will pursue a Doctorate in Strategic Leadership at Southeastern University.
 She is passionate about wildlife, environmental education, and supporting conservation and equity through community engagement.
-In her spare time, she enjoys growing in her faith, spending time with her wonderful family, meeting new people, and exploring nature when traveling.
+In her spare time, she enjoys growing in her faith, spending time with her wonderful family, meeting new people, and exploring when traveling.